vitabaks/postgresql_cluster/README.md

 For non-cloud environments, such as when deploying on Your Own Machines, the HAProxy load balancer is available for use.
 To enable it, set `with_haproxy_load_balancing: true` in the vars/main.yml file.

+> [!NOTE]
-:heavy_exclamation_mark: Note: Your application must have support sending read requests to a custom port 5001, and write requests to port 5000.
+> Your application must have support sending read requests to a custom port 5001, and write requests to port 5000.

+List of ports when using HAProxy:
 - port 5000 (read / write) master
 - port 5001 (read only) all replicas

-###### if variable "synchronous_mode" is 'true' (vars/main.yml):
 - port 5002 (read only) synchronous replica only
 - port 5003 (read only) asynchronous replicas only